Open-source SaaS foundation

 Hybrid UI stack

-Blazor render modes, Radzen components, local state, and typed shared contracts keep the UI strongly connected to backend behavior.
+Blazor Web App render modes, Radzen components, Refit-based typed HTTP clients, and shared contracts keep the UI strongly connected to backend behavior.

 Operational tooling